Leftover Beef Tenderloin Sandwiches

-As if my Christmas dinner whole beef tenderloin roast wasn’t fabulous enough, the leftovers of such a masterpiece are equally as spectacular sliced thin and piled high atop fresh toasty rolls.
-I layer with room temperature roasted peppers, sour cream horseradish sauce, and warm beef broth au jus for my personal moment of culinary genius.
+As if a whole beef tenderloin roast isn’t fabulous enough, the leftovers of such a masterpiece are equally as spectacular sliced thin and piled high atop fresh toasty rolls!
+Layer with room temperature roasted peppers, sour cream horseradish sauce, and warm beef broth au jus for my personal moment of culinary genius.

 Hungry for the whole beef tenderloin roast that proceeded this luscious sandwich?
 I’ve got you covered when it comes to this succulent cut of beef and the method to go with it!